yvens94/AWS/NearReal_timeLogAnalysis.md

-We've actually gone through the entire pipeline of setting up some fake server log data on an EC2 host using the Kinesis agent to put that into a Kinesis Firehose delivery stream.
+We've actually gone through the entire pipeline of setting up some server log data on an EC2 host using the Kinesis agent to put that into a Kinesis Firehose delivery stream.
 That delivery stream is using a Lambda application